OsmanKAYI/full-stack-roadmap/ai/chatgpt.prompts.md

 # ChatGPT Prompts

+- To see much more examples, visit [awesome-chatgpt-prompts](https://github.com/OsmanKAYI/awesome-chatgpt-prompts)

 1. **Analyze and Improve Pricing Strategy**

 Prompt: "Analyze my current pricing strategy for [insert product or service].
 Suggest improvements and help me develop a new pricing strategy that maximizes profitability and customer satisfaction."